ssmaceachern-dev/mythicalmonsters/chapter2_anatomy_of_an_adventurer.md

 | Sense   | The domain of senses comprises the realms of what is perceivable by other forms.
 Odors, tastes, images, sounds, and sensations are but some examples of the breadth encapsulated by this form |

 #### **Supernatural Specializations**
-Within the game of Mythical Monsters, there are three specializations of supernatural power: Magical, Devotional, and Mystical.
+Within the game of Mythmakers, there are three specializations of supernatural power: Magical, Devotional, and Mystical.
 Each class has a Class Boon which is unique to that class of power.
 ___
 **MAGICAL**